+A Recycling for Kids, theme need not be complicated or abstract.
+Instead take advantage of daily classroom routines when planning recycling type activities.
 Each day at snack or lunch time, set up a classification area on one table in your classroom.
-This was one of my special helper's jobs.
-The children then sort their garbage into three categories, recycling, compost, and landfill garbage.
+Make it one of your special helper’s jobs.
+Students recycle their garbage into three categories when they finish eating, recycling, compost, and landfill garbage.

 Teach young children about recycling

-- an plastic ice cream bucket with a lid for the compost
+- a plastic ice cream bucket with a lid for the compost

 - a photocopy paper box lid for items that go in the garbage